 No worries; I’ve got you covered.

-Check out this monster list of 50+ online business ideas for beginners you can start — and grow — from home.
+Check out this monster list of businesses you can start — and grow — from your couch.

 1. Freelance writing